1971

 2006

-A world record POWERBALL jackpot of an incredible US$ 365 Million is won by a group of Nebraska factory workers following the drawing on February 18th.
-This still stands as the largest lottery jackpot won to date in the world on a single lottery ticket.
+A world record POWERBALL jackpot of US$ 365 Million is won by a group of Nebraska factory workers following the drawing on February 18th.
+Until 2013 this stood as the largest lottery jackpot won to date in the world on a single lottery ticket.

 The PA Lottery holds its second Millionaire Raffle on July 4th.
 Five lucky winners of US$ 1 Million were created from an increased number of 625,000 tickets produced.